kranzky/mmm/diary/page8/index.md

 [2020-03-28](/diary/2020/03/28.md)

 Well.
 A lot has happened.
 We're in the middle of a global pandemic.
-I have[written about it](https://medium.com/the-magic-pantry/exponential-growth-is-going-viral-8ce77dac9ccc)and have[released a dashboard](https://corona.kranzky.com/) as well.
+I have [written about it](https://medium.com/the-magic-pantry/exponential-growth-is-going-viral-8ce77dac9ccc) and have [released a dashboard](https://corona.kranzky.com/) as well.

 There's not much more to say.
 We're happy and healthy and taking care of our parents.
 And I'm learning to play the guitar.